By Skywing Knights // May 14, 2019

 I wanted to share with you all today my experience at Itsukushima (厳島), more popularly referred to as “Miyajima” (宮島) or “Shrine Island”, located southwest of the city of Hiroshima (広島).
-As one of the “Nihon Sankei” (日本三景), or “Three Views of Japan” coined by the scholar Hayashi Gaho (1618-1688), it is considered one of the most scenic and beautiful sites in all of Japan.
-Perhaps outside of Japan, it is known most prominently for the “floating” Otorii gate (お鳥居) of Itsukushima Jinja (厳島神社), which peaks at 16 meters high.
-During high tide, is is only accessible via boat, but at low tide, one is able to walk out to the gate and stand next to it.
+As one of the “Nihon Sankei” (日本三景), or “Three Views of Japan” coined by the scholar Hayashi Gaho (1618-1688), scholars consider it one of the most scenic and beautiful sites in all of Japan.
+Perhaps outside of Japan, people around the world most prominently know the location for the “floating” Otorii gate (お鳥居) of Itsukushima Jinja (厳島神社), which peaks at 16 meters high.
+During high tide, is is only accessible via boat.
+But at low tide, one is able to walk out to the gate and stand next to it.

 So, how was the excursion?
 Not bad at all!

 Before coming to Japan, I bought an all encompassing JR Rail Pass, which allowed me to travel on the JR rail lines for next to nothing as well as ride the JR Miyajima ferry for free (if you go, make sure you are going on the JR ferry if you have the Rail Pass, otherwise you’ll have to pay!).
 I stayed in the Hiroshima city center the night before and took a day trip to go out to Miyajima.
 It was about a 30-40 min ride from Hiroshima Station to Miyajima Station on the Sanyo Main Line (山陽本線).
 Straight out from the exit was the pier where two ferry lines took travelers across the way to the island (about a 10 minute ride).